 In any free time, perhaps take the opportunity to see the Citadel of Qaitbay, a fortress overlooking the Mediterranean Sea, where the famous lighthouse once stood.

 Day 11: Alexandria – El Alamin – Cairo (B,L)

 Today you’ll head back to a more recent period in Egyptian history with a visit to El Alamein and the war museum located there.
 El Alamein sits on the Mediterranean Sea, 106 kilometres west of Alexandria, and it played an important role in significant World War II battles.
 The area was a turning point in the North African campaign, where the Allies held out against, and eventually pushed back and defeated, the Afrika Korps of Rommel.
 The importance of El Alamein was highlighted by Winston Churchill, who said “Before Alamein we never had a victory.
 After Alamein, we never had a defeat.”
 The area contains a number of memorials from the countries who lost soldiers here – Greece, South Africa, Australia, Italy – as well as a war cemetery that’s home to the graves and names of the thousands who lost their lives, from places as diverse as Britain, India, Melanesia, Malaysia, and New Zealand.
 In the museum, discover the story of what unfolded here, you’ll then leave Alexandria and return to Cairo.

 Day 12: Cairo –– Australia (B)

 After breakfast, the day is at leisure.
-At the appropriate time, make your way to the airport to board your homeward flight.
+At the appropriate time, you will be transferred to the airport to board your homeward flight.